The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 node --version
 ```

 And you should get an output like this.
+Your version may differ from what you see in the screenshot.

 ![.node](./assets/node.webp)